zvallarino/phase-1-arrow-functions/README.md

 }
 ```

-Functions like this are very common in JavaScript's iterator methods (more on them later on in
+Functions like this are very common in JavaScript's _iterator_ methods.
+An
-this document).
+iterator is a method that allows you to deal with a set of data one at a time.
+For example, if you had a group of student's essays, you could only grade
+them one at a time.
+An iterator method would allow you to do just that.

+You'll be working with iterator methods a lot in later exercises in this
+module.

 If your arrow function has only one parameter, the `()` become optional around the parameter: